kishorsrk99/kishorsrk99/README.md

 - 👋 Hi, I’m sriram Rvikishor
 - 👀 I’m interested in the field of data science
-- 🌱 I’m currently persuing msc statistics and computing frim Banaras Hindu University,varanasi.
+- 🌱 I’m currently persuing msc statistics and computing from Banaras Hindu University,varanasi.
 - 💞️ I’m looking to collaborate on projects or challenges of data analytics,data visualisation and machine learning.
 - 📫 How to reach me https://www.linkedin.com/in/sriram-ravikishor-732972192